Willdotwhite/badlydone.dev/src/pages/Articles/articles/voting-data-science.md

 ### Data Problem #1: We had ~120 people voting on ~240 themes

 By limiting users to 10 themes to vote across, we've massively limited how many votes each theme can get.
-For the 200+ themes in the pool, the most votes a specific theme got was _10_.
+For the 200+ themes in the pool, the most votes a specific theme got was _11_.

-The average number of votes each theme got was XXX.
+The **mean** number of votes each theme got was 5.8 - which, honestly, was more than I'd expected from having so many themes in scope.
 As you might imagine, this left me with some pretty suspect numbers.

-How do you pick between a theme which gets four 5 star votes and a theme which gets ten votes of 3, 4, 5?
+How do you pick between a theme which gets four 5-star votes and a theme which gets ten votes of 3, 4, 5?

 Well, let's start simple and see where that gets us.